dillonkearns/gitbook-elm-graphql/selection-sets.md

 ![](/assets/nameField.png)

 That's just what we're looking for!
-Since we need a `Field fieldDecodesTo Github.Object.User`  to add to a `SelectionSet selectionDecodesTo Github.Object.User`, we can actually use any `Field` defined in the `Github.Object.User` module.
+Since we need a `Field fieldDecodesTo Github.Object.User`  to add to a `SelectionSet decodesTo Github.Object.User`, we can actually use any `Field` defined in the `Github.Object.User` module.

 Now we're all done!
 Since this is a `Field (Maybe String) Github.Object.User`, we could fill in the types ourselves at this point.
 Or we can let the compiler infer the types all the way through for us: